 “Okay, I’ll go home and pray for you and Martha.
 Just keep the faith, Emil, you’ll get her there okay.”
 She put on her coat and left.

 Emil went outside with Emma to see her off.
-He watched her taillights disappearing through the swirling snow.
-The winds were really picking up and it nipped at his nose as he walked along the driveway, wanting to check out how the road looked.
-Reaching the end of the driveway, he watched as huge snowdrifts kept piling up and worry lines appeared on his face.
+He watched her taillights disappear.
+The winds were beginning to pick up and it nipped at his nose as he walked along the driveway, wanting to check out how the road looked.
+Reaching the end of the driveway, he watched as snowdrifts were beginning to pile up, and worry lines appeared on his face.
 How am I going to drive my wife to the hospital in time for our baby to be born?
 He said a little prayer for guidance as he walked back up the driveway.
-If I have to, I’ll deliver our baby ourselves.
+If I must, I’ll deliver our baby myself.

 “I put your suitcase in the truck, so we should be ready to take off soon.”
 He didn’t tell her that they might not make it to the hospital at all.